Xceptance/xlt-documentation/content/en/xtc/loadtesting/155-lt-settings.md

 ### Properties
 In _Properties_ and _Secret Properties_ you may overwrite [properties]({{< relref "/xlt/load-testing/manual/480-test-suite-configuration" >}}) for test execution.
 If nothing is set here, the properties from the project repository will be used.
 Properties may also be overwritten globally for all load tests of this project in the [project configuration]({{< relref "120-load-project-configuration#properties" >}}).

+### Repository

+Under _Repository_ you can enter a branch of the project repository to be used for this test run.
+This is only necessary if you want to use another branch than the one you [configured for the project]({{< relref "../basics/060-project-configuration#repository" >}}).
+If this is left empty, the project or default branch will be used.